Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Inertial Quasi-Newton FBS for Monotone Inclusions

+We consider the monotone inclusion problem \eqref{vi}.
+In order to benefit from additional properties of $A$ and $B$, whenever available, we assume that $A$ and $B$ are strongly monotone with modulus $\gamma_A\geq 0$ and $\gamma_B\geq 0$, respectively.
 Note that by setting $\gamma_A=0$ or $\gamma_B=0$, we include the general case of monotone operators that are not necessarily strongly monotone.
-In this paper, we propose two variants of an efficiently implementable quasi-Newton Forward-Backward Splitting (FBS) algorithm in Algorithm \ref{Alg:mainAlg1} and Algorithm \ref{Alg:mainAlg2} to solve (\ref{vi}).
-The main update step is a variable metric FBS step in both algorithms as shown in (\ref{hatz}) and (\ref{hatz2}), i.e., a forward step with respect to the cocoercive operator $B$, followed by a proximal point step (computation of the resolvent) with respect to the maximally monotone operator $A$, both evaluated in an iteration dependent metric $M_k$ that is inspired by quasi-Newton methods and therefore adapts to the local geometry of the problem.
-In contrast to the related works, as discussed in Section \ref{relatedwork}, we emphasize the importance of efficiently implementable resolvent operators (see Section \ref{Section:calc}).
-The two variants allow for more or less flexibility for the choice of the metric (see Section \ref{section:0sr1}).
-Both variants account for potential (numerical) errors in the evaluation of the forward-backward step.
-Algorithm \ref{Alg:mainAlg1} combines a FBS step with an additional inertial step which has the potential of accelerating the convergence, as we illuminate in our numerical experiments in Section \ref{Experiments}.
+In this paper, we propose two variants of an efficiently implementable quasi-Newton Forward-Backward Splitting (FBS) algorithm in Algorithm~\ref{Alg:mainAlg1} and Algorithm~\ref{Alg:mainAlg2} to solve (\ref{vi}).
+The main update step is a variable metric FBS step in both algorithms as shown in (\ref{hatz}) and (\ref{hatz2}), i.e., a forward step with respect to the co-coercive operator $B$, followed by a proximal point step (computation of the resolvent) of the maximally monotone operator $A$, both evaluated with an iteration dependent metric $M_k$ that is inspired by quasi-Newton methods and therefore adapts to the local geometry of the problem.
+In contrast to related works, as discussed in Section~\ref{relatedwork}, we emphasize the importance of efficiently implementable resolvent operators (see Section~\ref{Section:calc}).
+The two variants allow for more or less flexibility for the choice of the metric (see Section~\ref{section:0sr1}).
+Both variants account for potential errors in the evaluation of the forward-backward step.
+Algorithm~\ref{Alg:mainAlg1} combines a FBS step with an additional inertial step which has the potential of accelerating the convergence, as we illuminate in our numerical experiments in Section~\ref{Experiments}.
 It is a generalization of the algorithms in \cite{chambolle2011first,lorenz2015inertial} to a quasi-Newton variant.
-In \cite{lorenz2015inertial}, Lorenz and Pock proposed an inertial Forward-Backward Splitting algorithm but with a fixed metric which is different from our Algorithm \ref{Alg:mainAlg1} which uses a variable metric.
-Algorithm \ref{Alg:mainAlg2} combines FBS with a relaxation step in (iii) which yields convergence under mild assumptions on the metric.
-It generalizes the correction step introduced in \cite{He} which can be retrieved by metric $M_k\equiv M$ and $B\equiv 0$.
+In \cite{lorenz2015inertial}, Lorenz and Pock proposed an inertial Forward-Backward Splitting algorithm with a fixed metric which is different from our Algorithm~\ref{Alg:mainAlg1}.
+Algorithm~\ref{Alg:mainAlg2} combines FBS with a relaxation step in (iii) which yields convergence under weak assumptions on the metric.
+It generalizes the correction step introduced in \cite{He} which can be retrieved by setting $M_k\equiv M$ and $B\equiv 0$.